Repo Rate Cut 2025: Impact on Kotak Home Loan EMI | Guide

 What Does the June 2025 Repo Rate Cut Mean for Your Loan?

 The June 2025 repo rate cut reduced the RBI's key policy rate from 6% to 5.5%.
-This represents a cumulative reduction of 100 basis points since the
+This represents a cumulative reduction of 100 basis points since the beginning of 2025, when the repo rate stood at 6.5%.

 When the repo rate falls, banks typically reduce their lending rates—but the transmission isn't automatic or immediate for all borrowers.